What Is Minimalism? 5 Tips For Living A Minimalist Lifestyle, From Actual Minimalists

 We reached out to interior designers, financial experts and those who identify as minimalists, begging the question of the benefits that minimal lifestyles boast.
 What follows are their tips on how you can adopt this fad into your everyday life – some actions you can even take today!

 What Is Minimalism?

-While every influencer’s answer varies by his or her personal encounters with the word, minimalism can generally be defined as a life lived simply, possessing only the necessities that can be defined as a need versus a want.
-(Although some interior designers suggests that this application is more lax when it comes to home décor).
+While every influencer’s answer varies, minimalism can generally be defined as a life lived simply, possessing only the necessities that can be defined as a need versus a want.
+(Although some interior designers suggest that this application is more lax when it comes to home decor.)